onevcat/UniWebView-Docs/docs/guide/memory-management.md

 }
 ```

-This also give you a chance to override the closing operation.
+This also gives you a chance to override the closing operation.
 If you return `false` in the event callback, the web view will not be closed.

-And in other part of code in `MyMonoBehaviour` which is using the `webView`, you might want to check whether the `webView` is `null` before using it:
+And in other parts in `MyMonoBehaviour` which is using the `webView`, you might want to check whether the `webView` is `null` before using it:

 ```csharp
 public class MyMonoBehaviour : MonoBehaviour {